akr-kd/akr-kd/README.md

 I turn ideas into structure, data into insight,
 and websites into *purposeful tools* that move businesses forward.

-I'm also building **Polasera**,
-a brand inspired by Polaris 🌟 to gently guide creators toward clarity and confidence.

 ---

 ## 🛠️ What I Do